Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 ### 1. Replicates

 Same as all techniques, ATAC-seq requires biological replicates to provide accurate results.
 This ensures that any signals observed are due to biological effects rather then a single replicates handling or processing.
-To begin (but more is better) with, two replicates per experimental group are sufficient.
+To begin (but more is better) with, two replicates per experimental group are sufficient in the case of differential analysis as evidence suggested two replicates to recall 77% of events found in six replicates.

 ### 2. Controls